ARTISTIC – A FEW MILESTONES

 1996 – Stuck by Mike Kenny, the story of the Siamese twins Chang and Eng – short listed for Writer’s Guild Best Children’s Play.

 1998 – Angel, a production of Mark Catley’s first play which set him up as a playwright.

-2002 – Five week residency in a primary school in India where we created our first programme for professional development of teachers.
+2002 – Five week residency in a primary school in India where we created our first programme of professional development for teachers.

-2005 – Dick Downing introduces the Blahs to the concept of the Mutual Learning Triangle describing a learning exchange between artist, teacher and pupil.
+2005 – Dick Downing introduced the Blahs to the concept of the Mutual Learning Triangle describing a learning exchange between artist, teacher and pupil.

-2006 – Raft of the Medusa is the first participatory show to be produced through our Company of Teachers project in Rotherham.
+2006 – Raft of the Medusa was the first participatory show to be produced through the Company of Teachers project in Rotherham.

 2010 – Stuck gets its second production after fourteen years.
 Directed by Ruth Cooper for a national tour in the Blahs twenty fifth year.